Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Pricing an Inherited Home

-Pricing strategy is important with inherited homes because condition can vary widely.
+Pricing strategy is especially important with inherited properties because condition can vary widely.

 Some inherited homes are beautifully maintained.
-Others may need cosmetic updates, repairs, or full renovation.
+Others may need cosmetic updates, repairs, or extensive renovation.

 A strong pricing strategy should consider: